The Chase (1966 film): Plot

-Bubber is left on his own after the second fugitive kills a stranger for his car and clothes.
-The townspeople, conflicted about his guilt or innocence, socialize and drink heavily while awaiting Bubber's return.
-They include the hostile Emily Stewart (Janice Rule), who openly expresses her lust for Damon Fuller (Richard Bradford) in front of her husband Edwin (Robert Duvall).
+Bubba is left on his own after the second fugitive kills a stranger for his car and clothes.
+The townspeople, conflicted about his guilt or innocence, socialize and drink heavily while awaiting Bubba's return.
+They include the hostile Emily Stewart, who openly expresses her lust for Damon Fuller in front of her cuckold husband Edwin.

 As the drinking and quarreling intensify, a group of vigilantes demand action from Calder.
-When he defies them, they beat Calder brutally before the sheriff's loyal wife Ruby (Angie Dickinson) is able to get to his side.
+When he defies them, they beat Calder brutally before the sheriff's loyal wife Ruby is able to get to his side.

-Bubber sneaks into town, hiding in an auto junkyard.
+Bubba sneaks into town, hiding in an auto junkyard.
 Anna and Jake willingly set out to help him, and the townspeople follow, turning the event into a drunken revelry and setting the junkyard on fire, causing an explosion which mortally wounds Jake.
-A bloodied and beaten Calder manages to get to Bubber first, but while he is leading him up the steps into the jail, one of the vigilantes, Archie (Steve Ihnat), shoots Bubber multiple times with a gun hidden in his coat pocket.
+A bloodied and beaten Calder manages to get to Bubba first, but while he is leading him up the steps into the jail, one of the vigilantes, Archie, shoots Bubba multiple times with a gun hidden in his coat pocket.

 Sick of the town and its people, Calder and Ruby leave town the next morning.